manish-garodia/manish-garodia/common/lib-cellar/procedures/db-goldimage/db-goldimage.md

            No such file or directory
 		```

-		Then, create the directory first and try unzip again.
+		Then, create the directory first and try to extract again.

 		```
 		$ <copy>mkdir -p /scratch/u01/app/oracle/product/19.0.0/dbhome_unzip03</copy>